allanbowe/rawsas/content/posts/2025-01-01-SAS_Comms_Edition_5.md

 - The LABEL statement lets you give variable labels.

-- TheLENGTH statement allows you to specify the number of characters used to store variables.
+- The LENGTH statement allows you to specify the number of characters used to store variables.

 - The MERGE statement has been renamed UPDATE and has some new capabilities.